Skylake-dev/Notes/Computer Security/Computer Security.md

 An attacker listening on the channel cannot compute `a^xy` without knowing one of the two secrets `x` or `y` and he cannot get them from `a^x` or `a^y` since it is not feasible to compute the logarithm.

 ### Hash functions
-Funciton `H` that maps an input `x` of arbitrary length to a fixed length output `h`.
+Function `H` that maps an input `x` of arbitrary length to a fixed length output `h`.
 Since the dimension of the output space is lower than the one of the input there are going to be *collisions*: two (or more) inputs mapped onto the same output.
-For cryptogrphic applications we want to limit as much as possible the probability of this happening, in particular it must be computationally unfeasible to:
+For cryptographic applications we want to limit as much as possible the probability of this happening, in particular it must be computationally unfeasible to:
 1. find and input `x` such that `H(x) = h'`.
-I don't want to be possible that i can generate a input `x` to obtain a specific hash `h'`.
+I don't want to be possible that i can generate an input `x` to obtain a specific hash `h'`.
 This is called preimage attack resistance.
 2. given `x`, find an input `y != x` such that `H(x) = H(y)`.
 This is called second preimage attack resistance.
 3. find a couple of inputs `x` and `y` such that `H(x) = H(y)`.
 This is called collision resistance.

-NOTE: 1 implies 2 but not viceversa.
+NOTE: 1 implies 2 but not vice versa.

 A hash function is broken if a collision can be found faster than bruteforcing, that means (`n` is the hash length):
-- for 1 and 2 choosing at random: collision once in `2^n-1`
+- for 1 and 2 choosing at random: collision once in `2^(n-1)`
-- for 3 always at random: collision once in `2^n/2`
+- for 3 always at random: collision once in `2^(n/2)`

 Why do we want hash functions?
 They can be used to ensure integrity of files (compute hash at source and destination and compare them to see if they are the same, if not the file is corrupted/modified) and in general they provide a unique "signature" to a certain file that uniquely identifies it.